Infobip

 Infobip is a Croatian IT and telecommunications company founded in 2006.

-In July 2020, Infobip raised $200 million in a Series A funding round led by One Equity Partners, having reached a $1 billion valuation.
-Later that year, Infobip acquired OpenMarket, a Seattle-based cloud messaging provider.

 History

-Infobip was founded by Silvio Kutić, Roberto Kutić, and Izabel Jelenić in Vodnjan, Croatia, in 2006.
-Before this, Silvio Kutić developed a platform called Virtual Community, which facilitated group communication via web, email, and SMS.
-The platform’s first use was for sending a Christmas message from the Vodnjan town hall to members of the diaspora.
-Recognizing limitations in the platform’s scalability, Kutić began developing a communications API, which eventually led to the formation of Infobip.
+Infobip was established in the Croatian city of Vodnjan in 2006 and is led by its co-founders by CEO Silvio Kutić and Izabel Jelenić.
+Before founding Infobip, Silvio Kutić created Virtual Community, that allowed group communication via web, email, and SMS, with the first message sent as a Christmas text from Vodnjan's town hall to its diaspora.
+Realizing the technology wasn't scalable, he developed a communications API platform, leading to the creation of Infobip.

 In 2014 and 2015, the company expanded operations into Latin America and the Asia-Pacific region.

 In 2020, Infobip raised $200 million from One Equity Partners.
 At the time, its valuation was estimated to exceed $1 billion, making it the first Croatian company to reach "unicorn" status (a term referring to privately held startups valued over $1 billion).
 That year, Infobip also acquired OpenMarket, a cloud messaging firm based in Seattle, United States.

 In 2021, Infobip acquired Shift Conference, a technology conference organizer focused on areas such as software development, fintech, and artificial intelligence.

 In July 2022, Infobip acquired Peerless Network, a U.S.-based telecommunications provider founded in 2008.
-Infobip reported revenues of €1.55 billion in 2022 and €1.735 billion in 2023.
-Its communications platform handled 453 billion interactions annually, with 301 billion being SMS interactions.
-During Cyber Week 2024, the company reported an increase in total interactions from 8.2 billion in 2023 to 11.6 billion in 2024.
+Infobip's revenue reached €1.55 billion in 2022 and €1.735 billion in 2023.
+The company's global communications platform handles 453 billion interactions per year, or 37 billion per month, with 301 billion being SMS interactions.
+During Cyber Week 2024, Infobip saw a 41% increase in total interactions, growing from 8.2 billion in 2023 to 11.6 billion in 2024.